Hiwonder-docs/LanderPi/source/docs/10_MoveIt_&_Gazebo_Simulation.md

 While these definitions might seem complex, they become much clearer when viewed in the context of coordinate systems.

-First, you should focus on the two most important “lines”: - The axis of a joint (axis). - The common normal between the axis of one joint and the axis of the adjacent joint.
+First, you should focus on the two most important "lines": - The axis of a joint (axis). - The common normal between the axis of one joint and the axis of the adjacent joint.

 In the DH parameter system, we define the axis as the z-axis, and the common normal as the x-axis, where the direction of the x-axis is from the current joint to the next joint.